 The programme includes regular thermal fluid sampling and analysis to give you an accurate representation of fluid condition.
 This allows you to more accurately anticipate changes to fluid condition and system efficiency and plan maintenance accordingly.
 Frequent condition monitoring and applying appropriate intervention measures when necessary helps to extend the life of your fluid, while increasing system availability, reducing maintenance and energy costs and improving output.

-Need more advice on cleaning a heat transfer system?
+Need more advice on draining, flushing and refilling a heat transfer system?

-Global Heat Transfer offers a range of services and engineering support to help you improve heat transfer efficiency.
+Global Heat Transfer offers a range of services and engineering support to help you improve heat transfer system maintenance and thermal fluid efficiency.

 To speak to one of our experts call us on +44 (0)1785 760 555